vzMars/ffxiv-survey-form/README.md

 **Tech used:** HTML, CSS

 This website was created using only HTML and CSS.
 The layout of this site uses flexbox and is fully responsive for different viewport sizes.
-The form asks for the name, email, age and game related info from the user.
+The form asks for the name, email, age, and game-related info from the user.

 ## Optimizations: